Mission of the Honorary Board of Advisors, US:

-Dr. Charles Boustany, Jr. is a former Congressman (R-LA) and prominent heart surgeon, and now a partner with Capitol Counsel, LLC.
+Dr. Charles Boustany, Jr. is the president of the Association of U.S. Former Members of Congress and Counselor at the National Bureau of Asian Research, a former Congressman (R-LA) and prominent heart surgeon, and a partner with Capitol Counsel, LLC.
 During his 12 years in Congress, Dr. Boustany served on the influential House Committee on Ways and Means, where he was Chairman of the Subcommittees on Tax Policy, Oversight, and Human Resources.
 As a Ways and Means Committee member, Dr. Boustany established himself as an expert and leader on tax, trade, health care, entitlement policy and energy policy.
 Dr. Boustany is a leader in trade assistance and enforcement issues and has led seminars on the conduct of legislative oversight for members of parliament from emerging democracies.
 He has authored numerous opinion pieces on health care, energy, trade and foreign policy in Politico, The Hill, The Wall Street Journal, and in the peer-reviewed journal Asia Policy.
-For 14 years, Dr. Boustany had a private practice of medicine in the field of thoracic and cardiovascular surgery in Lafayette, Louis.
+For 14 years, Dr. Boustany had a private practice of medicine in the field of thoracic and cardiovascular surgery in Lafayette, Louisiana.

 Congressman Darrell Issa